 I have been instructing students from kindergarten to high-school all over Chicago area for the past thirteen years.
 My highest accomplishment is having a high-school sophomore student playing first chair first violin on Chamber Orchestra and third chair first violin in Symphonic Orchestra at Maine Township High School, Park Ridge, Illinois.
 Other accomplishments are having students prepared for Granquist Memorial Music Competition, Geneva Illinois.

 My lessons are always focused on adapting the violin practice to fit the character of the individual student.
-Besides learning good violin performance practices, the student will shape up character by developing specific neural pathways that will help in child development as well as overall cognitive activity.
+Besides learning good violin performance practices, the student will shape up character by developing strengthening the brain which will help in development of overall cognitive activity.

 Learning to play violin not only opens the mind for greater understanding of artistic expressions but also adds to the quality of experiencing life more complex otherwise not possible in absence of music.

 Lessons are based on the Suzuki school but adapted for the preferences and/or necessities of the student.